-The SENCO, as well as Head Teacher and Assistant Head Teachers, review the assessment information for each individual pupil with class teachers at least twice each term.
+The SENCO, as well as Head Teacher and Assistant Head Teachers, review the assessment information for each individual pupil with class teachers throughout the year and there are various formal and informal processes in place to achieve this.

 During this process of assessment and review process class teachers and the SENCO, as well as Head Teacher and Assistant Heads, seek to identify pupils making less than expected progress given their age and individual circumstances.
 This can be characterised by progress which: